GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 duration.

-If the user selects a range by clicking and dragging the mouse, the details panel shows a summary of all the wavefront data contained in the selected region as shown below:
+If the user selects a range by clicking and dragging the mouse, the details side panel shows a summary of all the wavefront data contained in the selected region as shown below:

 .. image:: media_rgp/rgp_details_panel_2.png

-If the user selects a barrier, the details panel will show information relating to the barrier, such as the barrier flags and any layout transitions associated with this barrier.
+If the user selects a barrier, the details side panel will show information relating to the barrier, such as the barrier flags and any layout transitions associated with this barrier.
 It will also show the barrier type (whether it came from the application or the driver).
 Note that the